 You can determine your eligibility for a Pell Grant by filing a Free Application for Federal Student Aid (FAFSA).
-The application can be found online at www.fafsa.ed.gov.
+The application can be found online at the FAFSA Website.

 We encourage all students to start the financial aid process as early as possible prior to registration.
 It can take 4-8 weeks from the time all required applications and documentation are submitted for a student’s financial aid to be packaged and scheduled for disbursement.
 To help you through the process, step-by-step instructions are provided below.

 STEP 1: COMPLETE A FAFSA ON-LINE - Federal Student Aid is an office of the U.S. Department of Education that manages and regulates Title IV funds of the Higher Education Act (HEA) of 1965.
 To be considered for federal aid, students need to complete a Free Application for Student Aid (FAFSA) online.
 Step-by-step instructions are provided below.

 - Enter your personal information

 - Click on “2018-2019” tab for the 2018-2019 academic year

 - Click on “Start New FAFSA” or "FAFSA Renewal"

 - Enter the information requested using your 2016 Federal Taxes